2-dimensional Lawvere theories, commutativity, and higher Day convolution: Prelude: 1-dimensional case

 \subsection{Lawvere 1-theories}

 Denote by $\F$ a skeleton of the category of finite sets.
-Then $\F^{op}$ is a free category with finite powers (or products) generated by one object; i.e., any object $c$ of any category $\C$ admitting finite powers induces an essentially unique finite power preserving functor $I_c\colon\F^{op}\to \C$ sending $n$ to $c^n$.
-In particular, let $\C$ be a category with finite powers and denote by $\FP(\T,\C)$ the subcategory of $\Fun(\T,\C)$ spanned by those functors and natural transformations that preserve finite powers.
-Then we get that the the evaluation-at-$1$ functor $\ev_1\colon\FP(\F^{op},\C)\to \C$ is an equivalence of categories.
-Also, notice that the multiplication of natural numbers becomes a coproduct in $\F^{op}$.
+Then $\F^{op}$ is a free category with finite powers (or products) generated by one object.
+More precisely, if $\C$ is a category with finite powers and we denote by $\FP(\F^{op},\C)\subset \Fun(\F^{op},\C)$ the full subcategory spanned by functors preserving finite powers, the evaluation-at-1 functor is an equivalence of categories.
+Notice that the multiplication of natural numbers becomes a coproduct in $\F^{op}$.

-\begin{definition} A Lawvere (1-)theory is a pair $(\T,\theta)$ where $\T$ is a category and $\theta\colon\F^{op}\to\T$ is an identity-on-objects functor.
-We define the category $\Law$ as a full subcategory of $\Cat$ where objects are Lawvere theories and morphisms are functors under $\F^{op}$. \end{definition}
+\begin{definition} \cite{Law63} A \textit{Lawvere (1-)theory} is a pair $(\T,\theta)$ where $\T$ is a category and $\theta\colon\F^{op}\to\T$ is an identity-on-objects functor that preserves finite powers.
+We define the category $\Law$ as a full subcategory of $\Cat$ where objects are Lawvere theories and morphisms are functors under $\F^{op}$.
+For a Lawvere theory $\T$, we define the category of \textit{$\T$-models in $\C$}, denoted by $\Mod(\T,\C)$, to be the category $\FP(\T,\C)$. \end{definition}

-Let $\C$ be a category with finite powers.
-There are to equivalent ways of defining the category of models of $\T$ in $\C$.
-One possibility is just to say that it is a category $\FP(\T,\C)$ and the forgetful functor is the composition We are going to choose a slightly different approach which turns out to be more convenient sometimes: we equip the category $\C$ with a choice of an equivalence $J\colon \C\to\FP(\F^{op},\C)$ inverse to $\ev_1$.
-In other words, we equip $\C$ a \textit{choice of finite powers} $c^n:= J(c)(n).$